-If your heat pump isn’t cooling, that’s the last thing you want to deal with during the heat of the Arizona summer.
+Your heat pump not cooling is the last thing you want to deal with during the heat, especially if you reside in Arizona during the summer.

 There are a variety of reasons your heat pump may not be cooling your home properly, and some of them have fairly easy (and cheap) fixes.

 A few common reasons your heat pump may not be cooling your home include:

 - The outdoor unit is dirty or blocked

 - There are leaks in the ductwork

 Below, we’ll go into more detail about each of these issues and their fixes, so you can get back to feeling cool and comfortable in your home.